KrushnaKharat/KrushnaKharat/README.md

 # Hi there, I'm Krushna! 👋

-Welcome to my GitHub profile!
-I am a passionate developer with interests in various technologies and projects.
-Here's a bit about me:
+I'm Krushna, a passionate software developer, with a love for building scalable applications, exploring new technologies.
+I thrive on turning ideas into reality through code and enjoy working on projects that make a meaningful impact.

 ## About Me
 - 💻 I'm a Software Developer.
 - 🌱 I’m currently learning Generative AI, Cloud Computing.
 - 💬 Ask me about Web Development, Spring Boot, APIs...
 - 📫 How to reach me: krishaakharat@gmail.com
+- 🚀 Goals: I’m passionate about contributing to open-source, building scalable systems.

 ## Get in Touch